 - The microbiome – the entire collective of human microbes in circulation – is altering our DNA (1).

 Thinking and Feeling Microbes

 Researchers now theorize that when an individual is under stress, certain stress-related chemicals are produced in the gut.
-These stress chemicals alter the microbiome of the gut and disturb the production of mood supporting neurotransmitters (6).
+These stress chemicals alter the microbiome of the gut and disturb the production of mood-supporting neurotransmitters (6).

-One study performed at the University of Wisconsin found that pregnant mice that were repeatedly startled and stressed during their pregnancies had babies who had significantly less Lactobacilli and Bifidobacteria (good microbes) in their guts (6).
+One study performed at the University of Wisconsin found that pregnant mice that were repeatedly startled and stressed during their pregnancies had babies who had significantly fewer Lactobacilli and Bifidobacteria (good microbes) in their guts (6).